JuliaLang/www.julialang.org/blog/2015/10/auto-diff-in-julia.md

 Notice that our dual number result comes *close* to the result obtained from Calculus.jl, but is actually slightly different.
 That slight difference is due to the approximation error inherent to the finite differencing method employed by Calculus.jl.

 In reality, the number types that ForwardDiff.jl provides are quite a bit more complicated than `DualNumber`.
 Instead of simple dual numbers, the various `ForwardDiffNumber` types behave like *ensembles* of dual numbers and [hyper-dual numbers](http://adl.stanford.edu/hyperdual/Fike_AIAA-2011-886.pdf) (the higher-order analog of dual numbers).
 This ensemble-based approach allows for simultaneous calculation of multiple higher-order partial derivatives in a single evaluation of the target function.
-For an in-depth examination of ForwardDiff.jl's number type implementation, see [this section of the developer documentation](https://www.juliadiff.org/ForwardDiff.jl/types.html).

 # Performance Comparison: The Ackley Function